MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 ::: zone pivot="programming-language-csharp"
 All methods to upsert or get records use strongly typed model classes.
-The properties on these classes are decorated with attributes that indicate the pupose of each property.
+The properties on these classes are decorated with attributes that indicate the purpose of each property.

 > [!TIP]
 > For an alternative to using attributes, refer to [definining your schema with a record definition](./schema-with-record-definition.md).